Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

 ---
 title: "Case Study: Saving Over 99% by Migrating from Public Cloud to Private Cloud"
 description: "A real SaaS migration case study showing how moving from public cloud to private cloud cut hosting costs by over 99% while maintaining scalability."
+seoTitle: "AI SaaS Case Study: Cut Cloud Costs 99% With Private Cloud"
+seoDescription: "Real migration case study: move from public cloud to private cloud, cut cost by over 99%, and keep delivery speed with Docker + CI/CD."
 pubDate: "Sep 05 2025"
+updatedDate: "2026-04-02"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["case-study", "cloud", "cost-saving", "saas", "business"]
+faq:
+  - question: "Is private cloud better than public cloud for early AI SaaS?"
+    answer: "It can be, especially when workloads are predictable and public cloud overage pricing is killing margins."
+  - question: "How much can a small SaaS save by moving to private cloud?"
+    answer: "Savings vary, but in this case the move reduced per-user hosting costs by over 99%."
+  - question: "How do you migrate without slowing release velocity?"
+    answer: "Containerize first, keep CI/CD intact, and shift deployment targets while preserving your existing build and release workflow."
 ---

+# Case Study: Saving Over 99% by Migrating from Public Cloud to Private Cloud

+## Quick answer

+This migration was not about ideology.
+It was about margin.
+We moved a low-traffic SaaS workload from public cloud to a private cloud setup and cut infrastructure cost by over 99% while keeping shipping speed intact.

+## Who this is for

+- Bootstrapped SaaS teams with rising cloud bills
+- Founders validating product-market fit under tight runway constraints
+- Technical teams comfortable running Docker-based deployments

 ## Background